SudoArnab00/TryHackMe-Walkthroughs/Folder-Windows-Local-Persistence/Windows-Local-Persistence-AbusingScheduledTasks.md

+---
-## Windows Local Persistence - Backdooring Files
+title: Windows Local Persistence – Abusing Scheduled Tasks
+---

 We will be using the built-in **Windows task scheduler** Using command: `schtasks`